nubzzz/large-bitrate-files-notification/README.md

 # Large Bitrate Files Notification

+A simple docker container to alert the user of large bitrate files in object storage

+## Basic logic flow

 Uses minio to get the file list

 Runs that file list through mediainfo and builds a csv

-Then uses pandas within python to process the data and send a notification via Pushover
+Then uses pandas within python to process that data and send a notification via Pushover

 ## Needed environment variables